 While joining a friend for breakfast, ironically at the Art Deco style 11th Street diner, she casually mentioned the Art Deco walking tour she’d be leading later that morning and proceeded to extend an invite.

 A gorgeous spring day with low humidity and minimal South Beach crowds, the timing couldn’t be better.
 I also couldn’t fathom doing this tour in the middle of the scorching Miami summer heat.
 So I jumped on the opportunity to explore the architectural treasures that draw millions to South Beach each year.
 It was well overdue!

 This post contains affiliate links, meaning if you buy something through one of these links, we may earn a small commission, at no extra cost to you.
 Please read our full disclosure policy for more information.

 Miami Beach Architectural District Design Styles

-The architecture was sleek, elegant, sophisticated.
-Smooth facades of stone, cement or stucco accented with glass, chrome and shining metals.
+The architecture was sleek, elegant, and sophisticated.
+Smooth facades of stone, cement, or stucco accented with glass, chrome, and shining metals.

 Today there are more than 800 buildings designed in the Art Deco style here, including Art Deco Miami hotels, making it the largest concentration in the world.

 Mediterranean Revival is a specific style that borrows features from Spanish colonial architecture, such as red-tiled roofs, iron balconies, and dramatic, arched, or circular windows.
 Often accompanied by lush gardens, there are plenty of these types of structures in the district, particularly along Española Way in Miami Beach.